Split shipments: How to handle them with AI

 I can see that part of your order has already arrived, but the other part is still in transit and expected to be delivered tomorrow.
 Can I confirm that you have received the first package?

 Something similar happens when it has to be done through a carrier.
 Assuming that the carrier shows “master” tracking and “child” tracking and it’s accessible through an API, then our AI Agent can pull the information for each part and then summarise it.
+This is especially useful when sending separate shipments or sending split shipments, as it helps manage the process of customers receiving multiple packages and keeps communication clear.

 Some caveats